Understanding NHS Right to Choose

 1. Local NHS pathways

-Mind Professionals delivers NHS-funded Autism and ADHD assessments through local NHS contracts commissioned by Mid & South East Essex ICB.
+Mind Professionals delivers NHS-funded Autism and ADHD assessments through local NHS contracts commissioned by NHS Essex.

 These services: